 Businesses should consider how Brexit will impact on the terms of their contracts and prices.
 In addition to the tariff and nontariff costs of Brexit, the impact of formalities including periodic checks at the border may affect the feasibility of compliance with current performance obligations to customers.

 Businesses should review their supply chain upwards to the ultimate suppliers of components and inputs in their business and downwards to their customers and the ultimate consumers and users of their products and services.
-Any element in the supply chain that involves trade between Great Britain and Ireland or uses the Great Britain land bridge, is subject to potentially significant disruption.
+Any element in the supply chain that involves trade between Great Britain and Ireland or uses the Great Britain land bridge, is subject to potentially significant change and disruption.

 All products and materials should be examined in order to determine the correct tariff classification.
 There are over 17,000 classifications.
 Misclassification is a notorious risk, and in some cases, specialised advice may be required.
 Reliable industry sources should be checked and cross-checked where possible to verify the correct tariff classification.